Log in

 Additionally, the process of backlog refinement is important because it:

 • Keeps the backlog organized: An unorganized backlog can get messy and confusing, which makes it harder to prioritize PBIs and plan your sprints.
-Keeping your backlog well-groomed makes it legible for the rest of your team.
+Keeping your backlog refined makes it legible for the rest of your team.

 • Keeps the backlog manageable: If there aren’t enough items in the backlog, you might find that your team has idle time without knowing what to do next.
-On the other hand, too many product backlog items can result in wasting or delaying good user stories.
+On the other hand, too many product backlog items can result in wasting or delaying valuable user stories.
 Backlog refinement helps you find the balance that’s right for your team.
 While you want to keep the backlog filled to keep the work flowing, you don’t want it to get too full.

 • Keeps teams up to date: Frequent refinement ensures that everyone involved knows where the project stands in terms of features, functionality, bug fixes, improvements, and so on.